 Should you put a bandaid on a cyst?

 You can use a bandage to protect a cyst, especially if it has ruptured or is draining.
-However, it's important not to apply too much pressure or seal the area too tightly, as this can trap moisture and increase the risk of infection.
+However, its important not to apply too much pressure or seal the area too tightly, as this can trap moisture and increase the risk of infection.

 Schedule an Appointment